polystat/py2eo/README.md

 ## Architecture and design
 Py2EO meets the following requirements:
 - The jar executable should take the path of the python input file as a command line argument, and optionally take the path of the output file
-- If the Python input file has valid Python 3.9 syntax, translate it to eolang and write the result to the output file provided, or place the result near the input file if no output files were provided
+- If the Python input file has valid Python 3.8 syntax, translate it to eolang and write the result to the output file provided, or place the result near the input file if no output files were provided
-- If the input python does not have valid Python 3.9 syntax, inform the user
+- If the input python does not have valid Python 3.8 syntax, generate a syntactically correct EO output file, which has a message that the input syntax is wrong
 - The repository should provide a set of tests which can be transpiled to the executable eolang code
 - The repository should provide tools for transpiling some big python project, indicate that no exceptions were thrown from the transpiler and the resulting eolang files are syntactically correct